What is Home Instruction?

 How do I Refer Someone?

-The application process is explained in the Home Instruction Procedures .
+The application process is explained in the Home Instruction Procedures.
 The School 504 Coordinator, School Administrator, and/or Special Education Case Manager will work with parents/guardians and students to find the best educational options for those who are unable to attend school.
-The referral form is included in the manual.
-For a WORD fill-in referral document, click here.
+The referral form can be found here.

 Who does the School Coordinator/Administrator/Case Manager Contact?